bmazey/crypto/README.md

 <h2>Message Controller</h2>
 This controller allows you to generate a message - ID pair.
-Additionally, it allows you to retrieve a specific message using the ID related to that message.
+Additionally, it allows you to retrieve a specific message using the ID related to that particular message.

 <h3>Message Generator</h3>